Last updated: 28 July 2021

 Crossing the UK Border

-The borders of the United Kingdom (which consists of 4 countries – read more here) are currently closed to leisure travel.
+The borders of the United Kingdom (which consists of 4 countries – read more here) are currently open to leisure travel.

 The numbers of Coronavirus cases in the UK are very high and the national health service (NHS) close to capacity, which is why people from outside the UK may only enter for essential purposes.

-Each of the four sovereign nations in the UK has its own set of rules regarding quarantines for new arrivals.
+Each of the four sovereign nations in the UK has its own set of rules regarding quarantines for new arrivals – with England often having loser restrictions in place than Scotland.
 You can read about these rules here.

-Unfortunately, there is also a lot of misinformation out there and some people from outside Scotland even suggest, that you can simply bend the rules and visit Scotland anyways.
+Unfortunately, there is also a lot of misinformation out there and some people even suggest, that you can simply bend the rules and visit Scotland via England if their rules are less strict.

 The Scottish government is very clear about who can enter the country for essential purposes or leisure at the moment.
 You can always find up to date information here.